-The legacy of America's favorite sportscar began in 1953, when 319 hand-assembled white Corvettes launched the first use of a fiberglass body in a production car.
+The legacy of America's favorite sportscar began in 1953, when 319

 In 1932 Chevrolet introduced the Synchro-Mesh transmission and offered a host of accessories-including such niceties as a clock!

 The 1957 Chevy started a romance with the American public-and was powered by an available fuel-injected V8.